 Harms of using weightlifting belt by women

-Wearing a weightlifting belt increases the intra-abdominal pressure, which directly affects the pelvic floor resulting in its weakening.
-For this reason, it is recommended to women to use weightlifting belts as less as they can in order to keep their body healthy and fit.
+Wearing a lifting belt increases the intra-abdominal pressure, which directly affects the pelvic floor resulting in its weakening.
+Once it is weekend bladder and bowel control are effected.
+For this reason, it is not recommended for women to carefully use the lifting belts.

 How to choose the right weightlifting belt?